-There’s no doubt that online and mobile banking have done a lot to improve the customer experience for most retail banks.
-But there’s more to providing optimal customer service than a mobile application and a website.
-For
+There's no doubt that online and mobile banking have done a lot to improve the customer experience for retail banks.
+But there's more to providing optimal customer service than a mobile application and a website.
+For all of the focus on digital channels, the physical branch location is still a major asset for any bank.
+For example:

-This means that even in an age where the overall number of physical bank branches is declining, a bank’s brick-and-mortar locations are still a vital
+This means that even in an age where the overall number of physical bank branches is declining, a bank’s physical locations are still a vital

 Even if customer acquisition and day-to-day transactions are increasingly taking place through digital channels, physical branches are key for retention, upsell, and cross-sell.
 Investments in digital channels, therefore, cannot be mutually exclusive with efforts to improve customer service in bank branches.